 One of the most universal lessons that parents teach their children is the difference between right and wrong.
 While it is usually a practice of morality, knowing the difference between right and wrong can steer you down other paths as well.
 But unfortunately, not every lesson comes with your parents’ help.
-Which is precisely why we wrote this article about the do’s and don’ts of buying a vehicle service contract.
+This is precisely why we wrote this article about the dos and don’ts of buying a vehicle service contract.

-We have discussed the multiple reasons why every driver should protect their car with a vehicle service contract and what exactly they are, but we have never gone too far in-depth when it comes to the do’s and don’ts of buying one.
+We have discussed the multiple reasons why every driver should protect their car with a vehicle service contract and what exactly they are, but we have never gone too far in-depth when it comes to the dos and don’ts of buying one.
 But after hearing customer reports on a few unnamed companies and their horrendous experiences with them, we felt it was necessary.

 The Do’s and Don’ts of Purchasing a Vehicle Service Contract